Are you looking to set up a WooCommerce BOGO coupon? Looking for the best WooCommerce BOGO plugin to help you do it?

 This message serves as the instructions for what to do next, but it doesn’t actually add the products.
 You should direct them to the area on your site where they can add the correct products (eg. the product category or shop page).

-Once they click through on the notice (or navigate to the correct place themselves) they will see that there is now a new button called “Add as deal”.
+Once they click through on the notice (or navigate to the correct place themselves) they will be able to choose a product to add.

 Once they add the product as part of the deal to the cart, the plugin takes care of the rest.
 Making sure that the terms of the deal (the Apply conditions) are met.